‘It’s my house, not yours,’ declares property manager.

 Impoverished and people of color at risk for homelessness whom The John Stewart Co. seduced to the island as early as 2000 insist the company’s harassment campaign was operational from the start.

-Burned out of her Bayview home, “Joan,” like others, was accepted for a three-year tenancy.
+Burned out of her Bayview home, my resident Treasure Island interviewee, like others, was accepted for a three-year tenancy.
 She reports they were told residents would have to move off the island in three years to make way for “hotels.”
 Treasure Island Development Administration board members didn’t anticipate it would take 17 years.

-“It was like the plantation during slavery,” said Joan.
+“It was like the plantation during slavery,” she said.
 Stewart employees pressured her to spy on neighbors for “infractions.”
 People couldn’t have relaxed backyard conversations for fear someone was eavesdropping.

-After Joan rejected this snitch campaign, she was relentlessly harassed.
+After the tenant rejected this snitch campaign, she was relentlessly harassed.
 Hired stalkers phoned her threatening, “You have to move.”
-Lawyer overseer, long-time island attorney Mercedes Gavin, used false accusations to trick Joan into an early eviction.
+John Stewart’s attorney used false accusations to trick the resident into an early eviction.

 Fast forward to the present: John Stewart employees, property manager Dan Stone, his receptionist, Dale Coleman, and Sashir, his maintenance supervisor, according to Island residents, can be hostile and unprofessional.